joomengine/jcb-documentation/052-Automated-database-updates-in-Joomla-during-development-of-a-component.md

 **Timestamps from transcript included for reference**

-Joomla Component Builder (JCB) automates database table creation and updates during component development by adhering to Joomla’s native SQL file conventions.
-This automation ensures that your component stays synchronized with database changes—whether you’re adding new views, creating new fields, or restructuring existing ones.
+Joomla Component Builder (JCB) automates database table creation and updates during component development by adhering to Joomla's native SQL file conventions.
+This automation ensures that your component stays synchronized with database changes—whether you're adding new views, creating new fields, or restructuring existing ones.

 [00:00:00](https://www.youtube.com/watch?v=zN2M15fzf_M)